-Arguably best known for her role as Holly Golightly in Breakfast at Tiffany’s, Audrey Hepburn is a true Hollywood icon.
-Her outfit from the movie alone, an elegant black dress and pearl necklace, is one of the most replicated looks in popular culture.
-But before making that movie, it was another film that catapulted her into fame — Roman Holiday.
+Arguably best known for her role as Holly Golightly in Breakfast at Tiffany’s (1961), Audrey Hepburn is a true Hollywood icon.
+Her outfit from the movie, an elegant black dress and pearl necklace, is one of the most replicated looks in popular culture.
+But before starring in the Hollywood classic, there was another film that catapulted her into fame: Roman Holiday (1953).

-The movie is considered by many to be a timeless romantic comedy, despite the tear-jerking ending.
-It is this scene that is one of the most memorable of the movie, when Hepburn’s character must bid a teary farewell to her love interest.
+The movie is considered by many to be a timeless romantic comedy, despite its tear-jerking ending.
+It’s this scene that’s one of the most memorable, when Hepburn’s character must bid a teary farewell to her love interest.
 As it turns out, the tears she shed while filming the scene were real.
-Here’s why.

-When the war ended, she began working on some small productions, one of which took her to film in Monte Carlo.
-It was there that she met Colette, the author of the novel Gigi, which was slated for an adaption into a play.
-Colette believed that Hepburn was the perfect likeness for the lead and so she was cast in the role.
-The play opened in 1951, and she was heavily praised for her performance.
+When the war ended, Hepburn began working on some small productions, one of which took her to Monte Carlo.
+It was there that she met Colette, the author of the novel Gigi, which was slated to be adapted for the stage.
+The author believed Hepburn was the perfect likeness for the lead, resulting in her being cast in the role.
+The play opened in 1951, and the actor was heavily praised for her performance.

-The film was about a princess, played by Hepburn, who runs away from her embassy in Rome only to meet and fall in love with an American journalist, played by Gregory Peck.
-Sadly, Hepburn and Peck’s characters never get their fairytale happy ending.
-This involved the two leads filming an emotional scene near the end of the movie, where Hepburn let out real tears.
+The movie was filmed throughout Rome and followed a princess, portrayed by Hepburn, who runs away from her embassy, only to meet and fall in love with an American journalist, played by Gregory Peck.
+Sadly, Hepburn and Peck’s characters never get their fairytale ending.
+This involved the two leads filming an emotional scene near the end of the film, where Hepburn let out real tears.

 More from us: 7 Behind-The-Scenes Facts About ‘Schindler’s List’

-Apparently, Wyler apologized in the end, saying he had yelled at her because he needed to do something to make her cry.
-Despite how heartfelt and emotional the goodbye scene in Roman Holiday may look, you now know that Audrey Hepburn was crying because her director yelled at her.
+Apparently, Wyler apologized in the end, saying he’d yelled at Hepburn because he needed to do something to make her cry.
+Despite how heartfelt and emotional the goodbye scene in Roman Holiday may look, you now know that the actor was crying because her director yelled at her.